projectcontour/contour/design/gateway-apis-implementation.md

 Additional RBAC permissions will be required to the namespace where Contour is deployed to allow it to dynamically manage Daemonsets/Deployments/Services, etc.

-#### managed: false
+#### Unmanaged

-If envoy.managed is false, then Contour won't manage the Envoy fleet/service.
+If the envoy struct is not configured, then Contour won't manage the Envoy fleet/service.
 It's up to the cluster operator to deploy and manage these resources.
 The external ports of the load balancer must match the ports Contour expects (otherwise insecure-secure redirects won’t work).

 The external ports should almost always be 80/443.